anoopsarkar/nlp-class/hw0.md

 ### The Challenge

-Your task is to _improve the F-measure as much as possible_.
+Your task is to improve the accuracy on this task as much as possible.
+The definition of accuracy is provided below.
 You cannot use any external data sources or any other toolkits.
-You can get a much higher accuracy by simply adding one function to the code based on a careful examination of the output of the default solution on the various inputs.
+You can get a much higher accuracy by adding one simple function (one line of code) to the default solution provided to you.
+However this one line of code is not trivial.
+You should approach this challenge  based on a careful examination of the source code of the default solution and the output of the default solution on the various inputs.

 ### Background Reading